ShrewdSpirit/credman/README.md

 <p align="center"><img src="/img/demo.gif?raw=true"/></p>

 #### Features:
-- Easy usage!
 - Multiple local profiles
 - Stateless (doesn't keep passwords in memory for later use)
 - AES-CFB-256 and AES-CTR-256 with HMAC-SHA-256 authenticity and integrity check for profiles and files
-- Identical scrypt password hashing
 - Multiple fields per site/serivce
 - CLI and GUI (GUI is in WIP!)
+- Standalone
-- Standalone!
+- Easy to use
 - Auto generate password
-- Sync with custom server and user management
+- Sync with custom server and user management (WIP)
 - Cross platform
 - Only one encrypted file per profile that you can carry around!
 - File encryption